backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 $$ \tau = M(q)\ddot q + C(q, \dot q) \dot q + g(q, \dot q) $$

 This equation can be derived using either Newton-Euler method or using the Lagrangian mechanics via Euler-Lagrange which is what we do here in this post.
-The Largrangian mechanics deals with energies of the system

-From physics we know that it is possible to define:
+The Largrangian mechanics deals with energies of the system and from physics we know that it is possible to define:

 - The kinetic energy of the system, $$\mathcal{K}(q, \dot q)$$
 - Potential energy of the system, $$\mathcal{P}(q)$$